-Notes for the Falmouth Area Yardstick Handicapping Form
+Notes for the South West Area Yardstick Handicapping Form

 These notes are designed to explain what the PoFSA FAY handicapping team are trying to achieve with the FAY Handicapping Form and how you can help us to achieve it.